V-Play-Games/ysws-timer/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome!<br/>
-YSWS organizers are especially encouraged to submit PRs to add or update program timelines.
+YSWS organizers are especially encouraged to submit PRs to add or update program timelines.<br/>
+To add or update YSWS details, edit the [public/api.json](public/api.json) file and create a pull request.